 Man Reading (Monanteuil)

-These Active Research Coalitions are listed below and in a related table that provides links to additional information about coalition coordinators, coalition members (and their publications), and relevant research resources.
+These Active and Emerging Research Coalitions are listed below and in a table that provides an overview of this structure.
+Each coalition has a separate website (maintained by the society) that that provides additional information about coalition coordinators, coalition members (and their publications), and relevant research resources.

 Modes of Textual Representation